CrzxaExe/Better-Zxra-Bedrock_TS/docs/weapon.md

 > [Electricity] When Atk and Skill combined, summon lighting to deals 150% Atk
 >
-> [ArChain] Attack will chain to 3 enemy and damage will decrease 30% every jump from enemy.
+> [ArChain] Attack will chain to 2 other enemy and damage will decrease 30% every jump from enemy.

 Skills: